Supporting imagery

 Contrary to previous video chips modelled after CRT displays (i.e. PPU and VGP), graphics on the Virtual Boy are not rendered on-the-fly.
 The graphics chip on this console sends the processed frame to a frame-buffer in memory, each column of the frame is then sent to the LED array for display.

-Once the Servo board detects it’s time for display, the graphics chip will start sending columns of pixels from the frame-buffer to those 224 vertically-stacked LEDs, one-by-one in a strategically synchronised matter so the LEDs will have shown 384 columns during the display period.
+Once the Servo board detects it’s time for display, the graphics chip will start sending columns of pixels from the frame-buffer to those 224 vertically-stacked LEDs, one by one in a strategically synchronised matter so the LEDs will have shown 384 columns during the display period.
 Hence, the ‘screen resolution’ of this console is 384x224 pixels.

 Moreover, we need to store two frame-buffers since each one will go to a different display unit.
 The graphics subsystem also employs double-buffering and other quirks (mentioned later in the ‘Graphics’ section).
 So, for now, just remember how a digital frame is sent to the LEDs.